 Expectations for Meetings

-- All first-year and new transfer students should meet with their Specialist at least once a week or once every other week).
+- All first-year and new transfer students should meet regularly with their Specialist (usually once a week or once every other week).

 - Returning students should meet with their Specialist as soon as possible after classes start to schedule the appointment times that best meet their needs.

 - If you are unable to keep your appointment or will be late, please call the front desk at (612) 330-1053 to reschedule.